Moses Dyer

-Moses John Dyer (born 21 March 1997) is a New Zealand professional footballer who plays for Cambodian Premier League club Phnom Penh Crown.
+Moses John Dyer (born 21 March 1997) is a New Zealand professional footballer who plays for Cambodian Premier League club Phnom Penh Crown and the New Zealand men's national football team.

 Club career

 Wanderers SC

 In September 2014, Dyer signed with New Zealand Premiership side Wanderers SC.
 Dyer made his competitive debut for Wanderers in the opening round of the 2014–15 ASB Premiership against Waitakere United in a 3–2 loss.
 That season, he made a total of nine league appearances for Wanderers.

 Eastern Suburbs

 In 2016, Dyer signed with Eastern Suburbs, making seventeen appearances that season and scoring five goals.

 Northcote City

 In mid 2017, Dyer signed for NPL 2 side Northcote City.
 Following his participation at the U-20 World Cup, Dyer trialed with several European sides including Arendal, Vejle Boldklub and Crewe Alexandra.

 Second spell at Eastern Suburbs

 In 2017, Dyer returned to Eastern Suburbs and made fifteen appearances that season, scoring four goals.
 In the last league game of the season, Dyer was sent off in the closing minutes for grabbing a Canterbury United opponent and dragging him to the ground.